koengr/QCforBusiness/_part2/chapter_1.md

 further nitrogen-containing compounds that can be absorbed by the root system.

-Pretty much all of the world's ammonia production follows the so-called Haber-Bosch process, where hydrogen gas (H2) and nitrogen gas (N2) react together to form ammonia.
+Pretty much all of the world’s ammonia production follows the so-called Haber-Bosch process, where hydrogen gas (H2) and nitrogen gas (N2) react together to form ammonia.
 The process can be implemented in large, high-yield production lines, but also comes with a major disadvantage: